Support Centre

 • transparency: guarantee to the data subjects of clear, precise, and easily accessible information about the carrying out of the processing and the respective processing agents, subject to commercial and industrial secrecy;

-• accountability: proof, by the controller or processor, of adoption of effective measures able to prove observance of and compliance with the personal data protection rules, as well as of the effectiveness of these measures.
+• accountability: proof, by the controller or processor, of the adoption of effective measures able to prove observance of and compliance with the personal data protection rules, as well as of the effectiveness of these measures.

 7. Controller and Processor Obligations